 - Qualitative Social Science Methods

-Dr. Joyce is a Professor in the Department of History & Politics and Director of the Science, Technology, and Society program.
+Kelly Joyce, PhD, is a Professor in the Department of History & Politics and Director of the Science, Technology, and Society program.
 She is also the Associate Dean for Humanities & Social Science Research for the College of Arts & Sciences.
 She teaches courses on the social dimensions of health and illness as well as courses on the values embedded in technological design and use.
 Her main research areas are: (1) medical knowledge and clinical practice and (2) aging, science, and technology.
 Her current research takes up the use of the category autoimmune illness in medicine and examines how people live with these illnesses in daily life.

 - Fahmida Chowdhury and Kelly Joyce.
 2011.
 “Pushing the Boundaries of Transdisciplinary Science Through Cyber-Enabled Research,” American Journal of Preventative Medicine,40(5S2): S103–S107.